eirikba/ebakup/README.md

 In addition, the backup system can create a "shadow tree" that recreates the backup's tree structure using hard links into the content storage.
-This tree is currently constructed automatically whenever a new snapshot is made.
-But I think that was a bad UI choice, so I believe I will soon remove that feature.
+This tree used to be constructed automatically whenever a new snapshot was made.
+But I think that was a bad UI choice, so I removed that feature.
 Instead I should add a command to ebakup to create the shadow tree on demand.
+(And I probably should do that soon, given that there is no longer even a half-convenient way to restore files from a snapshot.)

 Robustness